sidrabangloria/erp-dashboard-pwa/README.md

-# NexaCorp ERP PWA - Project 3 An PWA
+# NexaCorp ERP PWA - Project 3 Angular  PWA

 This is an AngularJS progressive web application adaptation of the Project 2 ERP dashboard.